 She told me I couldn’t get the missing work credits until I filed taxes for those years.
 Incorrect.

 She told me there was no way to change my onset date.
 Wrong yet again.

 I shudder to think how many people are given that kind of advice and simply walk out, believing they are owed nothing.
 I had researched extensively beforehand and I was stunned at how little that caseworker knew.

 This happened at my local office.
-The people I met there were basically laymen who knew less than a person could learn online in a day.
+The people I met there did not know any of the policies.
 It is scary to think how many people have walked out believing they were ineligible based on bad information.

 I had no lawyer.
 No lawyer wanted to take my case.
 I did all my research online, most of it from the SSA site, ironically.
 I’m not a genius by any stretch, but I know how to interpret information and how to find what I’m looking for.
 I learned about the ten-year look-back period and that it could get me around the two missing years, if I could move back the onset date two years.
 I got my filing reopened and used the onset date from that application.

 If you run into a problem with Social Security, the best advice I can give is to get a good lawyer.
 But if you can’t get a lawyer, research, research, research and if you believe your claim is valid, fight it yourself.

 I got over seven years of backpay.
 I received $151,000 in backpay for myself plus $67,000 in backpay dependent benefits.
 Over 200 grand that I almost walked away from.